borya09/whoru/README.md

 **.header-fixed** appears in the **html** element When document is scrolled more than the header navbar height

 `html.intro-scrolled`:

 **.intro-scrolled** appears in the **html** element When intro section has been scrolled and is not visible, and disappears when intro is visible

 `html.when-shown.do`:

-**.do** appears in elements with css class **when-shown** When the document is scrolled to that element
+**.do** appears in elements with css class **when-shown** When the document is scrolled to that element To spy an element:
+* assign it css class 'when-shown'

+`.background-y-position-scroll`:
+Sets a dynamic 'background-position-y' to elements with css class 'background-y-position-scroll' when document is scrolled

 `li.wh-header-option.current`:

-**.current** appears when the displayed section in the browser represents that option in the navbar
+**.current** appears when the displayed section in the browser represents that option in the navbar.
+To spy a section:
+* assign it data-attribute 'header-current-section'
+* add to the array $rootScope.header.nav.options next info:
+  + id : {string} id of the section
+  + order: {number} order in the header
+  + title : {string} visible title in the header
+  + href : link to the section

 `li.wh-header-locale.current`: